wordofwarning/wordofwarning.org/current/2023-haphazard/programme/index.md

 <a href="https://nsartist.myportfolio.com" target="_blank">nsartist.myportfolio.com</a> · <a href="https://instagram.com/access_friendly_performer" target="_blank">Insta access_friendly_performer</a>
 <hr>
 Orla Collier & Magdalena Górnikiewicz · *You're Here (Hooray!)*

-Exploring the need for touch and attachment two performers wriggle around each other, intertwined and knotting themselves up, both motivated by their own need for touch – perhaps at the expense of the other.
+Exploring the need for touch and attachment, two performers wriggle around each other, intertwined and knotting themselves up, both motivated by their own need for touch — perhaps at the expense of the other.
-&nbsp;Content Warning: please click [here](/warnings).
-Concept by Orla Collier, co-created with Magdalena Górnikiewicz Orla is a freelance dance artist based in Cumbria.
-A performer, choreographer, and teacher, she is inspired by the capacity that dance & theatre has for emotional expression, and how sharing honest feelings & experiences can have huge impacts.

-Orla is a freelance dance artist based in Cumbria, working as a performer, choreographer, and teacher.
-She is inspired by the capacity that dance and theatre has for emotional expression, and how sharing honest feelings and experiences can have huge impacts.
-Magdalena is a dance artist from Poland based in Leeds, currently in her final year at Northern School of Contemporary Dance.
-In her performance and dance making practices she is exploring the automatism and invisible chaos inside and outside the moving body.
+Concept by Orla Collier, co-created with Magdalena Górnikiewicz.<br>Orla is a freelance dance artist based in Cumbria.
+A performer, choreographer, and teacher, she is inspired by the capacity that dance and theatre has for emotional expression, and how sharing honest feelings & experiences can have huge impacts.<br>Magdalena is a dance artist from Poland based in Leeds, currently in her final year at Northern School of Contemporary Dance.
+In her performance- and dance-making practices she is exploring the automatism and invisible chaos inside and outside the moving body.

-&nbsp;artist — www · Facebook name · Insta name · @name
-<a href="https://" target="_blank"></a> · <a href="" target="_blank">Facebook</a> · <a href="" target="_blank">Insta</a> · <a href="" target="_blank">@</a>
-&nbsp;artist — www · Facebook name · Insta name · @name
-<a href="https://" target="_blank"></a> · <a href="" target="_blank">Facebook</a> · <a href="" target="_blank">Insta</a> · <a href="" target="_blank">@</a>
+<a href="https://instagram.com/orla.collier" target="_blank">Insta orla.collier</a> · <a href="https://instagram.com/gornik.iewicz" target="_blank">Insta gornik.iewicz</a>
 <hr>
 Plaster Cast · *Intergalactic Friend Circle Of The Wise Fruity Men*

-Ayden and Lizard have discovered “the truth”: that bananas hold the secret to the perfect life, and they must convince their followers to consume “as many bananas as your lifestyle will allow”.
-The Intergalactic Friend Circle of the Wise Fruity Men needs more members, and Lizard and Ayden will do anything to convince you to join: including competitive banana-eating, choreographed sing-a-longs and a special surprise!
+Ayden and Lizard have discovered "the truth": that bananas hold the secret to the perfect life, and they must convince their followers to consume "as many bananas as your lifestyle will allow".<br>The Intergalactic Friend Circle Of The Wise Fruity Men needs more members, and Ayden and Lizard will do anything to convince you to join: including competitive banana-eating, choreographed sing-a-longs, and a special surprise!

-&nbsp;Content Warning: please click [here](/warnings).
+&nbsp;**Allergy Warning: banana.**<br>&nbsp;Content Warning: please click [here](/warnings).

-Offie Award winner 2021, Plaster Cast present this surreal, anarchic clown show to bring more yellow to your day.
+Offie Award Winners 2021, Plaster Cast present this surreal, anarchic, clown show to bring more yellow to your day.

-&nbsp;artist — www · Facebook name · Insta name · @name
-<a href="https://" target="_blank"></a> · <a href="" target="_blank">Facebook</a> · <a href="" target="_blank">Insta</a> · <a href="" target="_blank">@</a>
+<a href="https://instagram.com/plastercasttheatre" target="_blank">Insta plastercasttheatre</a> · <a href="https://twitter.com/PlasterCastThtr" target="_blank">@PlasterCastThtr</a>
 <hr>
 Puppetfingers · *Cheesy Moon*

 Meet the Moon.
-She’s silly, sassy, and made of cheese.
-She’s the headline act of the sky, dazzling 7.8 billion people every night, but she’s about to be rudely interrupted by an unwelcome visitor.
-One small nibble for mouse..one giant bite for micekind.
-Expect cheesy puns, object puppetry, clowning and all round silliness in this show about fun and friendship.
+She's silly, sassy, and made of cheese.
+She's the headline act of the sky, dazzling 7.8 billion people every night, but she's about to be rudely interrupted by an unwelcome visitor.<br>"One small nibble for mouse, one giant bite for micekind."<br>Expect cheesy puns, object puppetry, clowning, and all round silliness in this show about fun and friendship.
-&nbsp;Content Warning: please click [here](/warnings).

 Puppetfingers is Amy Hegarty, an Irish artist based in Manchester.
-She is equally at home in front of a sewing machine, up a ladder with a glue gun or dancing in a silly costume on the street.
-She has been a maker and performer for Manchester Day, the Lanterns at Chester Zoo and the Queen’s Jubilee parade.
-Above all she is passionate about creating accessible art for communities and with communities.
+She is equally at home in front of a sewing machine, up a ladder with a glue gun, or dancing in a silly costume on the street.
+She has been a maker and performer for Manchester Day, The Lanterns at Chester Zoo, The Queen's Jubilee Parade.
+Above all she is passionate about creating accessible art for communities, and with communities.

-&nbsp;artist — www · Facebook name · Insta name · @name
-<a href="https://" target="_blank"></a> · <a href="" target="_blank">Facebook</a> · <a href="" target="_blank">Insta</a> · <a href="" target="_blank">@</a>
-www.puppetfingers.com
+<a href="https://puppetfingers.com" target="_blank">puppetfingers.com</a> · <a href="https://instagram.com/puppetfingers" target="_blank">Insta puppetfingers</a>
 <hr>
 Thomas Daniel Byrne · *Burger*

-A burger comes to life inside a microwave and tells a tale of dreams of becoming an opera singer, unfulfilled... until now!
-A 6 minute micro-puppet show for an audience of 3 - an intimate lovely, silly experience that can be enjoyed by children and adults of all ages.
+A burger comes to life inside a microwave and tells a tale of dreams of becoming an opera singer, unfulfilled… until now!<br>A 6-minute micro-puppet show for an audience of three — an intimate, lovely, silly experience that can be enjoyed by children and adults of all ages.

-&nbsp;Content Warning: please click [here](/warnings).
-Thomas Daniel Byrne is a performer, musician, and puppeteer based in Manchester, he has worked with Horse and Bamboo, Dizzy O’ Dare, Whalley Range All Stars, and Handmade Theatre.
+Thomas is a performer, musician, and puppeteer based in Manchester who has worked with Horse + Bamboo, Dizzy O'Dare, Whalley Range All Stars, Handmade Theatre.
 His style is rooted in play and reconnecting with our sense of childhood fun and adventure.
 <hr>
 <small><span style='font-variant: small-caps'>[back to top](/current/2023-haphazard/programme)</span></small>